robertbaker13/phase-0-handbook/pairing-in-phase-0.md

 * **Expert Drives** The expert acts as a mentor helping to guide the novice in the right direction without giving away too much.
 This variation is often used during job interviews.
 * **Novice Drives** This allows the expert to relay information and teach in a very focused way.
 However, there is risk of the novice disengaging if the expert just tells him/her what to do.
 Pairing should always feel like a conversation.
-* **Novice observes** In this scenario, the novice observes while the expert drives and navigates.
+* **Novice Observes** In this scenario, the novice observes while the expert drives and navigates.
 This can be used to demonstrate information, but should never be used for a full pairing session.

 #### Switching Roles
 It is common -- and *expected* -- that pairs switch roles.